-The two steps are repeated J = 100,000 times.
-From these draws, we discard the first 20,000 to assure that the chain has converged to its ergodic distribution.
-Geweke's spectral based measure of relative numerical efficiency (RNE, see e.g. Geweke 2005) suggest that efficiency loss of the algorithm due to the remaining autocorrelation in these evaluated draws is minimal.
-The efficiency loss is less than 50% for almost all the parameters, i.e. vis-à-vis a hypothetical independence chain, we need no more than an 50% additional draws to achieve the same numerical precision.
-Moreover, the maximum inverse RNE is 4.6, well below the value of 20 that is mentioned in the literature to be a critical threshold (see e.g. Carriero et al. 2014, Baumeister and Benati 2013 or Primiceri 2005).
-Additionally, we use Geweke (1992)'s test to assess convergence of the algorithm, confirming that posterior means for partitions of the chain do not differ.
-We also investigate convergence visually by looking at the posterior means based on an expanding number of draws, finding no evidence of changes after less than half of the draws.
+spectral-based measure of relative numerical efficiency (RNE, see, e.g., Geweke 2005) suggests that efficiency loss of the algorithm due to the remaining autocorrelation in these evaluated draws is minimal.3 The efficiency loss is less than 50% for almost all of the parameters, i.e., vis-à-vis a hypothetical independence chain, and we need no more than 50% additional draws to achieve the same numerical precision.
+Moreover, the maximum inverse RNE is 4.6, which is well below the value of 20 that is mentioned in the literature as a critical threshold (see, e.g., Carriero et al. 2014, Baumeister and Benati 2013 or Primiceri 2005).
+Additionally, we use Geweke (1992)'s test to assess the convergence of the algorithm, confirming that posterior means for partitions of the chain do not differ.4

-$^{3}$ The spectrum at frequency zero is calculated using a quadratic spectral kernel as described in Neusser (2009)
+$^{^{3}\}mathrm{The}$ spectrum at frequency zero is calculated using a quadratic spectral kernel as described in Neusser (2009)